CommonRoad/commonroad-reachable-set/docs/Sphinx/source/index.rst

 ###########################################################################
 CommonRoad-Reach: A Toolbox for Reachability Analysis of Automated Vehicles
 ###########################################################################
-Reachability analysis has gained increasing popularity in motion planning and safeguarding of automated vehicles (AVs).
+Reachability analysis has gained considerable popularity in motion planning and safeguarding of automated vehicles (AVs).
 While existing tools for reachability analysis mainly focus on general-purpose algorithms for formal verification of dynamical systems, a toolbox tailored to AV-specific applications is not yet available.
 The CommonRoad-Reach toolbox

-- integrates different methods for computing reachable sets using polytopic set propagation and graph-based propagation;
+- integrates two methods for computing reachable sets, i.e., using polytopic set propagation and graph-based propagation;

-- provides Python and C++ implementations of the algorithms, thus offering convenient prototyping and real-time computation for the users; and
+- extracts driving corridors which can be used as planning constraints for motion planners; and

-- extracts driving corridors which can be used as planning constraints for motion planners.
+- provides Python and C++ implementations of the algorithms, offering convenient prototyping and real-time computation to the users.

 .. seealso::
 	* `CommonRoad Input-Output <https://commonroad.in.tum.de/commonroad-io>`_